tnc-ca-geo/animl-ml/README.md

 - for **TensorFlow** models, we recommend referencing [irc](/models/irc) as a starting point.
 - for **ensemble** models, we recommend referencing [speciesnet](/models/speciesnet/) as a starting point.

-For all models, the deployment workflow follows these steps:
+For all models, however, the deployment workflow follows these steps:

 #### Step 1: Prepare model, handler functions and test container locally

 We use the "bring your own container" [approach](https://sagemaker-examples.readthedocs.io/en/latest/advanced_functionality/scikit_bring_your_own/scikit_bring_your_own.html) for all of our models deployed to SageMaker, which gives us a lot of control over model invocation and allows us to build and test our containers locally.
 The exact stack of the container will vary depending on training framework (for PyTorch, we start from Torchserve Docker images; for TensorFlow, we use TensorFlow Serving wrapped in a FastAPI app).
 You also may need to load the model into memory on your local machine and compile it to a different model format (Torchscript for PyTorch, Saved Model bundle for Tensorflow), and adjust the handler functions to meet the expectations of the new model.

-We recommend starting from existing examples in the `/models` directory.
-Broadly speaking you'll likely have to perform the following steps:
+Because the implementation details vary, as mentioned above we recommend starting from existing examples in the `/models` directory, but broadly speaking you'll likely have to perform the following steps:

-1. convert or compile the model in some way
+1. convert or compile the model in some way to make it suitable for serving
-2. adjust your handler functions
+2. adjust pre/post processing handler functions as needed
 3. build and test your container locally
 4. upload the compiled model for use in the next step